cuda-networks/django-eb-sqs/README.md

         upload_file.retry()
 ```

 The retry call supports the `delay` and `execute_inline` arguments in order to delay the retry or execute it inline.
+If the retry shall not be counted for the max retry limit set `count_retries` to false.
 Use 'retry_num' to get the number of retries for the current task.

 **NOTE:** `retry()` throws a `MaxRetriesReachedException` exception if the maximum number of retries is reached.